preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 .. image:: admin-dashboard-usage.png

 Under Usage, information about active readers and active contributors are shown.
-What should be considered an active reader or an active contributor is defined in the Metrics settings, see link above.
+What should be considered an active reader or an active contributor is defined in the Metrics settings, see: :doc:`Metric Settings </admin-settings/tenant-settings/settings/metrics/index>`

 Under Page Status, something like the following is shown: